 An Illinois school district is breaking federal law in a recent decision.
-The district announced it would prioritize non-white and LGBT students coming back in the Fall.
+The community announced it would prioritize non-white and LGBT students coming back in the Fall.
 The effort is an insult to our legal system and violates the 14th Amendment.
 The district includes students from Evanston and Skokie, IL.
 District 65 is playing with fire.
-The Superintendent said that these students would be prioritized in their return.
+The Superintendent said that these privileged students would be prioritized in their return.
 Furthermore, this district outside of Chicago declared these students oppressed.
 Superintendent Devon Horton noted the following.

 “We are in a pandemic,” Dr. Horton said. “ And we also know that everyone is affected by this differently.
 But there was a pandemic before this.
 That was inequity and racism, and classism, and all of these other things.
 And so I want to make sure that as we're making a decision – no decision will make everyone happy – we understand that.”

-This will not stand in court.
+Most scholars say this will not stand in court.
 Nor should it.
-This is one of the most blatantly racist acts I've seen in my decades in the legal field.
+And this is one of the most blatantly racist acts I've seen in my decades in the legal field.